damenjoSitepu/search-with-highlight-text/README.md

 # search-with-highlight-text

 A simple search with highlight text website.
-This project are dedicated from me for portfolio that will be used in the future.
+This project is dedicated from me for portfolio that will be used in the future.